ICM Spotlight on the EU: Procedural safeguards

 RESOURCES FOR ADVOCACY

-Several organisations have been actively commenting on the revision of the international protection legislation, including the Procedures Directive and the Dublin III Regulation [include links from Save the Children, UNHCR, ECRE et al.
+Several organisations have been actively commenting on the revision of the international protection legislation, including the Procedures Directive and the Dublin III Regulation.

 The Commission proposal for a “recast” of the Return Directive specifically reduces key procedural rights and safeguards against children being issued a return decision, detained, and subject to removal.
 For example, the proposed broadening of the definition of the “risk of absconding” (Art.
 6) will result in more people, including parents, being detained, considered ineligible for voluntary departure, and issued entry bans.
 The immediate and automatic issuance of a return decision together with a rejection or termination of regular residence (Art.
 8) will result in more children being issued orders to leave the territory and at risk of removal, even if this would violate their rights.
 Restrictions on appeals and their suspensive effect (Art.
 14) directly limit access to effective remedy and the right to be heard.
 The new border procedures (Art.
 22) have simplified procedures and extremely limited appeal possibilities.
 The proposal is subject to trialogue negotiations, so the European Parliament now has the opportunity to table amendments to the proposal, for negotiation with the European Council (who can also suggest amendments) and European Commission.
 No changes to the provisions specifically addressing unaccompanied children have been proposed by the Commission.